Open Accessibility Menu

 • If possible, please avoid acrylic nails and lacquer nail polish.

-• Do not stop taking any medicines without talking to your doctor.
+• Do not stop taking any medications without talking to your medical provider.
 Please bring a list of all medicines (and dosages) that you are currently taking.
-Be sure to bring all medicines you will need with you to your sleep study.
+Bring all medications that you will need with you to your sleep study.

-• Family members who come with you to the Sleep Disorders Center must leave once preparations begin.
-If you need special assistance or help, please make plans ahead of time with the Sleep Disorders Center staff.
+• Family members who come with you to the sleep disorders center must leave once preparations begin.
+If you need special assistance or help, please make plans ahead of your appointment time with the sleep center staff.

 What to Expect